- Distance Education Program Development, Courses & Program Offerings

 - Veteran & Disability Services (Office of Veteran & Military Affairs)

-- Online Library Services (Ferdinand D. Bluford Distance Education Library Resources)
+- Library Services (Ferdinand D. Bluford Distance Education Library Resources)

 - Transcripts (Official Transcript Requests)

-As soon as a student knows that they will be deployed, they should immediately email a copy of their orders to Mrs. Eve Andree at email@example.com.
+As soon as a student knows that they will be deployed, they should immediately fax a copy of their orders to the Office of Veteran and Military Affairs at 336-256-2433 and email the following:

 - Full name